 Women’s History Month is a great opportunity to celebrate women we know, but also to learn more about women we think we know.
 Many dynamic black women that have been celebrated for a myriad of accomplishments including excellence in social justice, civil rights, sports, business and entertainment share something else in common — yoga.

 Yoga is a great way to keep fit and take time out of your day to practice mindfulness.
+Some people like to combine their mindfulness exercises with THC infused gummy bears (Read More) to promote additional relaxation but that isn’t for everyone.
 If you are a fan of yoga and have ever considered becoming a yoga teacher, then you’ll also know just how important it is to find excellent Yoga training courses that cover everything you need to know.
 However, did you know Rosa Parks practiced yoga regularly?
 Sadie and Bessie Delany, (sisters who both lived to be over 100 years old), practiced yoga every Monday through Friday for decades.
 Of course, yoga is also a recommended activity by another dynamic sister duo: Venus and Serena Williams.
 Diahann Carroll practiced yoga to keep her legs looking amazing and Dana “Queen Latifah” Owens turned to yoga to help her quit smoking.
 It was so effective that Queen Latifah even took her mother to her first yoga class for her 60th birthday.
 Several women who have faced a critical illness, including Robin Roberts, practiced yoga to beat cancer and Ann Petry, legendary author of The Street, journaled about her yoga practice starting in 1965, which she used to gain mobility after a long-term back injury.

 A survey of 200 Black women’s published life stories reveals at least 42 memoirs where African American women talk about their knowledge and experience with yoga!
 Malcolm X’s daughter Ilyasa Shabazz wrote that yoga was one of the many ways her mother, Betty Shabazz, instilled a global, cultural education in their home studies.